 Start With a Penny

-But it also says that action goes hand in hand with learning and reading.
+But action goes hand in hand with learning and reading.

-But the key to your road to success is starting.
+The key to starting on your road to success is starting.
 No matter what you start with, you gotta start.

-Successful people life in the future and in a world of possibilities.
+Successful people believe in the future and in a world of possibilities.
 They believe they can change their life.

-Unsuccessful people live in blame and they never take responsibility for their life.
+Unsuccessful people live life blaming others and they never take responsibility for their life.

 Successful people shoulder a responsibility to make others successful.